vuejs/docs/src/guide/migration/transition.md

 ## 2.x Syntax

-Before v2.1.8, we had two transition classes each transition direction: the initial and active states.
+Before v2.1.8, we had two transition classes for each transition direction: initial and active states.

 In v2.1.8, we introduced `v-enter-to` to address the timing gap between enter/leave transitions, however, for backwards compatibility the v-enter name was untouched: